What is an archaeological assessment?

 The following legislation also require archaeological surveys prior to ground alterations; the Environmental Assessment Act, Aggregate Resources Act and the Renewable Energy Approval Regulation (O.Reg.
 359/09).

 Yes.
-The Ministry of Tourism Culture and Spot license and regulates licensees according to the Ontario Heritage Act.
+The Minister of Heritage, Sport, Tourism and Culture Industries issues licenses and regulates licensees according to the Ontario Heritage Act.

 What happens once the field work is complete?

-Once the archaeological field work is completed a technical report is written and submitted to the Ministry of Tourism Culture and Sport for review.
+Once the archaeological field work is completed a technical report is written and submitted to the Ministry of Heritage, Sport, Tourism and Culture Industries for review.
 Upon review a letter will be issued to the licensed archaeologist requiring revisions or noting that is complies with the Ontario Heritage Act and the Standards and Guidelines for Consultant Archaeologists and that the report has been entered into the Ontario Public Registry of Archaeological Reports.
 This letter verifies that concerns of archaeological resources within the study area have been addressed.

-What do I do if I find human remaines?
+What do I do if I find human remains?

 I have a tight deadline is there any way to speed up the Ministries review process?

 Yes.
-The Ministry of Tourism Culture and Sport has an expedited review process to help accommodate our clients deadlines.
+The Ministry of Heritage, Sport, Tourism and Culture Industries has an expedited review process to help accommodate our clients deadlines.
 We ensure that the Ministry is aware of the deadline and that the letter with supporting documentation for the expedited review is submitted together with the final report.

 Am I able to continue with my development if an archaeological site has been found?